 Option-2: Select the inactivity timer associated with the QoS profile whose PDB is the smallest.

 Option-3: Select the inactivity timer whose inactivity timer length is the largest.

+Option-4: Select the inactivity timer with the largest value among QoS profiles associated with the priority level indicated in SCI.